juhasev/sample-ninja-help/rewards-tremendous.md

 > **Do not remove the action button.** It is the only way the panelist can claim the reward.

-Translations are supplied for every language Sample Ninja supports.
-If you edit a translation yourself, your wording is kept and will not be replaced when Sample Ninja updates the default texts.

-> The redemption link is a secret: anyone who opens it can claim the reward.
-Never forward it, publish it, or paste it into a support ticket.
-Your panel generates a fresh link every time the email is sent and never stores it.

 #### Balance

 The figure shown on the Tremendous card is the available amount of your pre-funded Tremendous balance.
 Pending top-ups are not included until Tremendous clears them.